 |Deep Vision Data by Kinetic Vision||1985||Private||51-200|

 |Delphix Test Data Management||2008||Private||201-500|

 These 10 tools are just a small representation of a growing market of tools and platforms related to the creation and usage of synthetic data.
 For the full list, please refer to our comprehensive list.

-Synthetic data is one way that the world is evolving to deal with no only an increasing volume of data, but also with data that is oftentimes sensitive and requires additional protections.
+Synthetic data is a way to enable processing of sensitive data or to create data for machine learning projects.
 To learn more about related topics on data, be sure to see our research on data.